 Federal Direct Loan: Direct Loans are available through the federal government to both undergraduate and graduate students.
+There is an origination fee that is deducted from the loan prior to disbursement.
 The annual maximum amount you may borrow is based on your grade level (only non-remedial, non-repeated credits count toward your grade level):

-Freshman: Less than 30 credits completed Sophomore: At least 30 but less than 60 credits completed
+Freshman: Less than 30 credits completed

+Sophomore: At least 30 but less than 60 credits completed